vippsas/vipps-developers/mp-migration-guide/reporting.md

 ### Notable Differences

-It's important to note that the MobilePay Reporting API offered some functionalities, such as retrieving payment points, which are readily available for you in the [Management API](https://developer.vippsmobilepay.com/docs/APIs/management-api/management-api-guide/#get-the-sales-units-for-a-merchant-by-orgno)
+It's important to note that the MobilePay Reporting API offered some functionalities, such as retrieving payment points, which are readily available for you in the [Management API](https://developer.vippsmobilepay.com/docs/APIs/management-api/management-api-guide/#get-the-sales-units-for-a-merchant-by-orgno).
+Please note that Report and Management API is only available in production.

 ### Upcoming Changes